Find Affordable College Courses

 4 Yearly Graduations

 Salus University comes in at #6 on our list of the most popular colleges offering master's degrees in education/teaching of individuals with vision impairments.
-For the 2020-2021 academic year, 4 master's degrees were handed out to education/teaching of individuals with vision impairments majors at Salus University.
+Each year, around 1,200 students seeking various degrees attend the university.
+During the most recent year for which we have data, 4 people received their master's degree in education/teaching of individuals with vision impairments from Salus University.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #8